muminoff/TensorflowOOP/README.md

 # TensorFlow OOP

-This is an opject oriented approach to Tensorflow
+This is an object oriented approach to Tensorflow

 # Getting Started